chn-challenger/project_maths/readme.md

 * ```expand_to_rsum``` short for expand to a sum of rationals.
 This is a more general way to expand, it will expand an expression involving fractions/division into a sum of fractions.
 Note it will need to deal with fractions inside fraction situation.
 * ```simplify``` cancelling terms, collecting like terms.

 The above methods are also the most challenging to write, I have spent too long writing and rewriting them.
 And an effort to refactor these methods is the main reason for all the rewrites.
 In my latest attempt (5th?
-6th? lost count...), I feel I may have it, but I am looking for improvements still to make it more readable and organize better if possible.
+6th? lost count...), I feel I may have it.

+__My main need of outsider expertise is precisely on these methods: I am still looking for improvements to make these methods more readable and extensible for the future.
+I am still open to rewrite (*completely!?!?!*) / reorganization if it will make significant improvements.__

 ##### Equation class